Arnold Gundersen

 Arnold "Arnie" Gundersen (born January 4, 1949, in Elizabeth, New Jersey) is a former nuclear industry executive and engineer who became a whistleblower in 1990.
 Gundersen has written dozens of expert reports for nongovernment organizations and the state of Vermont.
 Gunderson was a licensed reactor operator from 1971-1972 on Rensselaer Polytechnic Institute's zero-power open-pool university research reactor at the Reactor Critical Facility in Schenectady, New York, where he was a nuclear engineering graduate student.

-Gundersen questioned the safety of the Westinghouse AP1000, a proposed third-generation nuclear reactor and has expressed concerns about the operation of the Vermont Yankee Nuclear Power Plant.
-He served as an expert witness in the investigation of the Three Mile Island accident and has provided commentary on the Fukushima Daiichi nuclear disaster.
+Gundersen questioned the safety of the Westinghouse AP1000, a third-generation nuclear reactor, and has expressed concerns about the operation of the Vermont Yankee Nuclear Power Plant.
+He served as an expert witness in litigation after the Three Mile Island accident and has provided commentary on the Fukushima Daiichi nuclear disaster.

 Background

 Gundersen is a graduate of the Rensselaer Polytechnic Institute (1971), with a B.S. cum laude and a GPA of 3.74 in nuclear engineering, holds a master's degree in nuclear engineering, and gained an Atomic Energy Commission Fellowship (1972).
 Gundersen has more than 40 years of nuclear power engineering experience.
 Gundersen holds a nuclear safety patent, was a licensed reactor operator, and is a former nuclear industry senior vice president.
 During his nuclear power industry career, Gundersen also managed and coordinated projects at 70 nuclear power plants in the US.